rakib-cs1999/Books-API-Testing/README.md

 ## API Authentication ##

-To submit or view an order, need to register an API client.
+To submit or view an order, you need to register an API client.

 POST `/api-clients/`